 History walks with you though our parks

 Guided tours are available of the park’s fort featuring reconstructed palisade walls and several buildings filled with artifacts and activities to make history come to life!
-Walking trails, a picnic area, with many activities and areas to explore at your own pace make Fort Carlton an ideal day trip from Prince Albert or Saskatoon.
+Walking trails, a picnic area and many activities and areas to explore at your own pace make Fort Carlton an ideal day trip from Prince Albert or Saskatoon.
 Looking to extend your stay?
 Overnight rustic campsites are also available.

 Cannington Manor Provincial Historic Park is a historic park that tells the story of an agricultural settlement in southeastern Saskatchewan founded on ideals of the British aristocracy at the tail end of the Victorian period.
 Established in 1882, the dream of Cannington Manor as a thriving agricultural hub was not to be, but its legacy continues through the park today.